Dionysus / Bacchus, God of Wine in Greek and Roman Mythology

 BACCHUS AND CERES Sebastiano Ricci, before 1710 - Fitzwilliam Museum, University of Cambridge, Great-Britain

-BACCHUS AND ERIGONE (ERIGONE VAINCUE) François Boucher, ca. 1745 - Wallace Collection, London
+ERIGONE CONQUERED (ERIGONE VAINCUE) François Boucher, 1745 - Wallace Collection, London

 BACCHUS AND ARIADNE (BACCHUS ET ARIANE) Maurice Denis, 1907 - The Hermitage, St Petersburg, Russia